Tachi-67/Haolli/README.md

 * 🎓 MSc student in Computational Science and Engineering at EPFL, Lausanne
 * 🎓 BSc in Statistics at Harbin Institute of Technology
 * 💻 Software Development, Data Science, Machine Learning are my interests
-* 😍 Huge fan of fitness, skiing, hiking, mountaineering!!!
+* 😍 Huge fan of fitness, skiing, hiking and mountaineering!!!

 ## 📫 Let's connect!